fukamachi/caveman/README.markdown

 (myapp:start :port 8080)
 ```

-As Caveman is based on Clack/Lack, you can choose which server to run on -- Hunchentoot, mod_lisp or FastCGI.
+As Caveman is based on Clack/Lack, you can choose which server to run on -- Hunchentoot, Woo or Wookie, etc.

 ```common-lisp
 (myapp:start :server :hunchentoot :port 8080)
 (myapp:start :server :fcgi :port 8080)
 ```

-I recommend you use Hunchentoot on a local machine, and use FastCGI/Woo in a production environment.
+I recommend you use Hunchentoot on a local machine, and use Woo in a production environment.

 You can also start your application by using [clackup command](https://github.com/fukamachi/clack/blob/master/roswell/clackup.ros).